themayankjha/JAKYM/README.md

 ## Usage

-- Run the program using jakym command ``` jakym ``` or call it as a python module ```python -m jakym```
+- Run the program by using jakym command ``` jakym ``` or alternatively call it as a python module ```python -m jakym```
 - This will open up the jakym command window.
+- Type ```spotify``` to play music using spotify playlist
-- Type ```spotify``` to play music using spotify playlist or enter a songname to search for song or enter its youtube link.
+- Type ```youtube``` to play music using youtube playlist
+- Enter a songname in command window to search for song or just enter its youtube link to play directly from a link.
-- jekym will queue all the songs once you type them and play them one by one
+- Jakym will queue the song once you type it and allow you to add the next song.
+- The queue operates independent of the command window and plays the song on a separate thread.
+- To exit the command window and hence the application simply type ```exit```.

 ## Installation

+To Update jakym simply run ```pip install --upgrade jakym```

 ### Installing ffmpeg